Graylog2/documentation/pages/enterprise/forwarder.rst

 Select Forwarder
 ----------------

-Once the Forwarder makes a connection to Graylog it will register automatically.
+Once the Forwarder makes a connection to Graylog, it will register automatically.
 Then, you will see it listed on the next step.
 Both the hostname of the machine where the Forwarder is started, and the node id are are shown for each Forwarder.